lnis-uofu/OpenFPGA/docs/source/openfpga_shell/openfpga_commands.rst

 .. option:: build_fabric_bitstream

-  Reorganize the bitstream database for a specific FPGA fabric
+  Build a sequence for every configuration bits in the bitstream database for a specific FPGA fabric

+  - ``--file`` or ``-f`` Output the fabric bitstream to an plain text file (only 0 or 1)

   - ``--verbose`` Show verbose log